radiant-rstats/docker/install/rsm-msba-windows.md

 ## Trouble shooting

-Check if a firewall or VPN is blocking docker's access to your home directory.
+Check if a firewall, virus-checker, or VPN is blocking docker's access to your home directory on the C-drive.
 If this is an issue on your system, a warning should be shown when you check the "C" drive in docker settings and click "Apply".
 See screen shot below:

 <img src="figures/reset-credentials.png" width="500px">

-If there is an error related to the firewall, try turning off the firewall to check if you can now start up the container.
+If there is an error related to the firewall, antivirus, or VPN, try turning them off to check if you can now start up the container.
 You should not be without a virus checker or firewall however!
 We recommend using **Windows Defender**.
 If you are not sure if Windows Defender is correctly configured, please check with IT.

 If you are able to select the C drive and no error is shown after clicking "Apply", try clicking on "Reset Credentials" or type "docker logout" in a (bash) terminal.